Multi-modal, Multi-task, Multi-criteria Automatic Evaluation with Vision Language Models: Experiments

-To assess the robustness of HarmonicEval in standard image captioning scenarios, we also evaluate it on five widely used IC datasets: Flickr8k-Expert, Flickr8k-CF, Composite, Pascal-50S, and FOIL.
-These datasets allow comparisons with a broader set of baselines, including specialized IC metrics\footnote{ Following prior works~\cite{Hessel2021ClipS, lee-etal-2024-fleur}, we use Kendall’s tau-c for Flickr8k-EX and Composite, tau-b for Flickr8k-CF, and accuracy for Pascal-50S.
-Additional baselines~\cite{Anderson2016spice, Jiang2019tiger, lee-etal-2020-vilbertscore, hu2023infometic, Wada2024PolosPolaris} are described in Appendix~\ref{sec:baselines}.}.
+To assess the robustness of HarmonicEval in standard image captioning scenarios, we also evaluate it on five widely used IC benchmarks: Flickr8k-EX / CF, Composite, Pascal-50S, and FOIL.
+They support comparisons with a broader set of baselines, including specialized IC metrics~\cite{Anderson2016spice, Jiang2019tiger, lee-etal-2020-vilbertscore, hu2023infometic, Wada2024PolosPolaris}.
+Following prior works~\cite{Hessel2021ClipS, lee-etal-2024-fleur}, we use Kendall’s tau-c for Flickr8k-EX and Composite, tau-b for Flickr8k-CF, and accuracy for Pascal-50S.

-As shown in Table~\ref{tab:score} and \ref{tab:foil}, HarmonicEval achieves performance comparable to or even better than state-of-the-art metrics on all five datasets.
-Although our primary goal is a multi-task evaluation, these results highlight HarmonicEval’s robustness even in single-task settings.
+As shown in Tables~\ref{tab:score} and \ref{tab:foil}, HarmonicEval matches or surpasses state-of-the-art metrics on Flickr8k-CF, Composite, and FOIL.
+Despite modest gaps on Flickr8k-EX and Pascal-50S relative to computationally heavier or fine-tuned, task-specific metrics, strong results on the remaining three benchmarks underscore HarmonicEval’s overall robustness without task-specific tuning.